LiozShor/316352715/README.md

 - JavaScript for dynamic behavior
 - Responsive design for different screen sizes
 - Form submission via Formspree

-## Notes

-- All content is written in Hebrew and designed to work in right-to-left orientation
-- This is a purely static website with no backend
-- The design and content were created from scratch to reflect the unique personality of the subject

 ## Learning Goals